Office of Financial Aid

 Federal and state financial aid is funds from government sources—grants, loans, and work-study—designed to help students pay for college, largely determined by the FAFSA form.
 Federal aid covers all 50 states, while state aid is specific to residency.
 Common examples include the Federal Pell Grant and NYS Tuition Assistance Program (TAP).

-• Federal Aid: Provided by the U.S. Department of Education, this includes Pell Grants (need-based, no repayment), Federal Work-Study (part-time jobs), and Federal Student Loans.
-These often have lower fixed interest rates and flexible repayment.
+• Federal Aid: Provided by the U.S. Department of Education, including Pell Grants (no repayment) and Federal Work-Study.

 Federal Code: 010097